 15. Make Your Farm Rounds

 Yes, Singapore does have farms.
 If you wish to experience the farm life in Singapore, pay a visit to the Kranji Countryside where you stop by places such as the Jurong Frog Farm and Hay Dairies Goat Farm.
-To view a variety of animals, head over to Farmart where there is an animal corner.
-For a small fee, you can purchase some food to feed the animals there.

 16. Get Green With Gardeners